 The numbers of clubs and discos are increasing in Naples with increasing demands for the same.
 Most of them are open till late night and young people are seen to enjoy in them.

 Flea markets are quite popular in Naples where various kinds of goods are available at the most moderate rates.
 Flea markets are the best places to buy clothes, shoes, jewellery, kitchen ware, books and innumerable kinds of things at low costs.
 Sometimes antique objects are also found in these markets at reasonable rates.
-Some of the popular flea markets in Naples include Poggioreale, Antignano, PortaNolana, Fuorigrotta, Posillipo etc. Most of these markets remain open from morning till afternoon.
+Some of the popular flea markets in Naples include Poggioreale, Antignano, PortaNolana, Fuorigrotta, Posillipo etc. Most of these markets remain

 With various kinds of shops under one roof, departmental stores have become very popular with people in Naples.
 Some of the most popular stores in this regard include Esposito, Croff, Grande Magazzino, Coin, Oviesse, MassaroGiuffre, Conad Borelli, De Simone, Sigma, Md Discount and so on.